The doctors welcome you to Our GP practice in Blackpool

 Whether you visit the Adelaide Street practice or the Harris Medical Centre, you are a valued patient of ours.
-Our team includes five full-time GPs, an advanced nurse practitioner (ANP) and five senior nurses, as well as our practice business manager, deputy practice manager, two senior receptionists, two secretaries and 15 reception staff.
+Our team includes five full-time GPs, an advanced nurse practitioner (ANP) and five senior nurses, as well as our practice business manager, deputy practice manager, reception manager, two senior receptionists, two secretaries and 15 reception staff.
 You can find out more about our staff by clicking here.

 This website aims to tell you more about the practice and the people who are here to help you.
 It will also tell you about what services we offer and how best to use them.
 There is also a section on how you can look after your own family's health.
 We recommend that you 'Bookmark' it for quick reference.

 Click here to book/cancel appointments, request a prescription or view your medical record.